Table of Content

 Here [A–] is the conjugate base, H+B is conjugate acid.
 Thus we say

 Acid + Base ⇋ Conjugate base + Conjugate acid

 - Titration – A process where a solution of known strength is added to a certain volume of a treated sample containing an indicator.

 - Titrant – A solution of known strength of concentration used in the titration.

 - Titrand – The titrand is any solution to which the titrant is added and which contains the ion or species being determined.

-- Titration curve – A plot of pH Vs milliliters of titrant showing the manner in which pH changes Vs milliliters of titrant during an acid-base titration.
+- Titration curve – A plot of pH Vs millilitres of titrant showing the manner in which pH changes Vs millilitres of titrant during an acid-base titration.